snyk-community/sdr-bootstrap-prepack/README.md

 But SpringDataRest category of generators, from which we installed the list generator, has almost identical structure.

 Metadata of SpringDataRest generators should describe what entities you want to be displayed by particular component.
 According to the Spring Data REST specification, we can have two types of presentation of the entity.

-The first is the entity itself - all fields which it has.
+* The first is the entity itself - all fields which it has.
-And the second id the entity projection - can include fields from entity or fields which take values from linked entities fields values.
+* And the second is the entity projection - can include fields from entity or fields which take values from linked entities fields values.

 Read about Spring Data REST projections in <a href="http://docs.spring.io/spring-data/rest/docs/current/reference/html/#projections-excerpts.projections" target="_blank">Reference Documentation</a>.
-Please examine the source code of `DepartmentView` projection in file `server/com/changeme/repository/DepartmentView` for `Department` entity.
+Now please examine the source code of `DepartmentView` projection in file `server/com/changeme/repository/DepartmentView` for `Department` entity.

 ```java
 @Projection(name="departmentView", types = {Department.class})